-- 1. In addition to current covert program, such as intelligence collection, recruitment of Cuban officials as agents, radio broadcasts, support of the Cuban Revolutionary Council (CRC) and other exile group activities and infiltration of propaganda materials: - a) continue to intensify covert collection of intelligence within Guba, especially within the regime; - who are associated with the original aims of the 26 of July Movement and who believe that the Castro regime can be overthrown from within in order that they may: 1) cause a split in the leadership of the regime at the national or provincial levels; and 2) creates
+1. In addition to current covert program, such as intelligence collection, recruitment of Cuban officials as agents, radio broadcasts, support of the Cuban Revolutionary Council (CRC) and other exile group activities and infiltration of propaganda materials:

+- a) continue to intensify covert collection of intelligence within Guba, especially within the regime; - b) Support the efforts of certain Cuban exiles, who are associated with the original aims of the 26 of July Movement and who believe that the Castro regime can be overthrown from within in order that they may: 1) cause a split in the leadership of the regime at the national or provincial levels; and 2) creakes an na canadana canadan a a political base of popular opposition to the regime; and, 3) secure intelligence; Assist Cuban exiles in developing a capability to launch balloons carrying leaflets and other propaganda materials from international waters into Cuba.
+Launch propaganda balloons after an operational capability has been established.

+Sechel

-- a political base of popular opposition to the regime; and, 3) secure intelligence; - c.
-Assist Cuban exiles in developing a capability to launch balloons carrying leaflets and other propaganda materials from international waters into Cuba.
-Launch propaganda balloons after an operational capability has been established. - 2.
-Await results of Mr. Donovan's imminent negotiations with Fidel Castro for freeing the 20-odd American prisoners.
-Any of the actions listed below, if taken before the conclusion of the negotiations could jeopardize their release. - 3.
-If these negotiations fail, or when the prisoners are recovered, proceed on the following timetable: - 4.
-Inform NATO and OAS twelve hours in advance of the proclamation of the four point shipping orders.
+2. Await results of Mr. Donovan's imminent negotiations with Fidel Castro for freeing the 20-odd American prisoners.
+Any of the actions listed below, if taken before the conclusion of the negotiations could jeopardize their release.

+3. If these negotiations fail, or when the prisoners are recovered, proceed on the following timetable:

+4. Inform NATO and OAS twelve hours in advance of the proclamation of the four point shipping orders.
 (The proclamation calls for the orders to go into effect in five days).
+These orders:

-These orders: - a. close United States ports to all vessels of a country whose vessels engage in carrying arms to Cuba;
+a. close United States ports to all vessels of a country whose vessels engage in carrying arms to Cuba;

-- carried goods in the blos-Cuba trade within 120 days of the time it seeks to enter a United States port; - c. prohibit all United States flag ships and all ships owned by United States nationals or residents from entering any ports of Cuba and from carrying any goods bound to or from Cuba; and
+b. close United States ports to any ship which has carried goods in the blostCuba trade within 120 days of the time it seeks to enter a United States port;

+c. prohibit all United States flag ships and all ships owned by United States nationals or residents from entering any ports of Cube and from carrying any goods bound to or from Cuba; and or agency of the United States from being shipped on vessels owned or controlled to persons who own or control vessels engiged in the trade between Cuba and the Soviet bloc.

-- or agency of the United States from heing shipped on vessels owned or controlled by persons who own or control vessels engaged in the trade between Cuba and the Soviet bloc. - At the termination of the U.S. Chiefs of Mission Conference January 20-30, or at a later date, dependent on the Donovan mission.
-Assistant Secretary Martin, or another representantive of the President will visit the Presidents of Chile, Mexico and Brazil to convey to them the importance President Rennedy attaches to maintaining heafspheric solidarity by their supporting the following resolutions: - An OAS resolution condending Cubs for its actions which continue to endanger the peace. deploring refusal to allow inspection, condending the presence of Soviet troops, recommending continued surveillance and continued vigilance against subversive activities, and terminating the invocation of the Rio Treaty on the missile crisis, together with - b.
-An OAS resolution which would recomme dily exception of arms embargo to all items of tride except food and medicine (fall back position: extension of arms embargo to all strategic items); 2) prohibition of AR ships from transporting embargoed items and deny use of ports to ships in Bloc-Cuba trade;
+At the termination of the U.S. Chiefs of Mission Conference Jaruary 20-30, or at a later date, dependent on the Donovan mission, Assistant Secretary Martin, or another representative of the President will visit the Presidents of Chile, Mexico and Brazil to convey to them the importance President Rennedy attaches to maintaining heatspheric solidarity by their supporting the following resolutions:

+An OAS resolution condenring Class for its actions which continue to endinger the peaces deploring refusal to allow inspection, condet ing the presence of Soviet troops, recommending continued surveillance and continued vigilance against subversive activities, and terminating the invocation of the Rio Treaty on the missile crisis, together with An OAS resolution which would recommend by except food of arms embargo to all items of trade except food b.

+and medicine (fall back position: extension of arms embargo to all strategic items); 2) prohibition of AR ships from transporting embargoed items and deny use of ports to ships in Bloc-Cuba trade; 3) denial of Soviet over-flights and transit rights for flights to Cuba; and 4) a call on other states to take similar action.